Sukhoi Su-27: Ethiopia

+Ethiopia ordered its first Su-27s in 1998 from Russia, with a deal signed for eight surplus Su-27s (including two Su-27UB Trainers) for $150 Million as part of a modernisation drive during its war with Eritrea.
+The first of these Su-27s was disassembled at Krasnodar and loaded onto an Antonov An-22 in December and delivered later that same month.
+The first batch of Ethiopian pilots were trained at Debre-Zeit by Russians (in 1999 or afterwards) and following the training of a second batch, the 5th Fighter Squadron was officially re-raised, also at Debre-Zeit.
+The first accident of the Su-27 in Ethiopian service occurred in December 1998 when Fl Lt.
+Abaniyeh crashed during a night flying exercise, killing its pilot.
+A second loss occurred on the 6th of January 1999 when a Su-27US flown by Col (retd.)Vyecheslaw Myzin (a Russian instructor) crashed during a post-assembly flight check, with the pilot managing to eject safely.
+This aircraft was replaced by another aircraft from RuAF stocks within days by Promexport.
+On 29 August 1999, an Ethiopian Air Force Su-27 claimed to have shot down a South African Learjet 35A (N350JF) using a R-73 missile.
+The Su-27 has replaced the aging Mikoyan-Gurevich MiG-21, which was the main air superiority fighter of the ETAF between 1977 and 1999.

+Badme War

-Ethiopian Su-27s shot down two Eritrean MiG-29s and damaged another one during the Eritrean-Ethiopian War in February 1999 and destroyed another two in May 2000.
+Ethiopian Su-27s are confirmed to have shot down two Eritrean MiG-29s and damaged another one during the Eritrean-Ethiopian War in February 1999 (one damaged on the 21st of February, one shot down on the 25th and one on the 26th) and claimed another two in May 2000 (which are denied by Eritrea).
+Ethiopia claims a total of seven MiG-29s downed during the conflict, however only two to four are confirmable.
 The Su-27s were also used in combat air patrol (CAP) missions, suppression of air defense, and providing escort for fighters on bombing and reconnaissance missions.

-The Su-27 has replaced the aging Mikoyan-Gurevich MiG-21, which was the main air superiority fighter of the ETAF between 1977 and 1999.
+Tigray War

 Ethiopian government used its Su-27s for bombing targets during the Tigray War.
 Ethiopian Su-27s were depicted armed with OFAB-250 unguided bombs and over the skies of Mekelle.
 On 25 August 2022, Ethiopian authorities claimed an An-26 was intercepted and then shot down by an ETAF Su-27, scrambled to investigate the airspace violation incoming from Sudan.

 Angola

 The Su-27 entered Angolan service in mid-2000 during the Angolan Civil War.
 It is reported that one Su-27 in the process of landing, was shot down by 9K34 Strela-3 MANPADs fired by UNITA forces on 19 November 2000.